kylecapybara/pressure-tool/README.md

 An interactive web-based tool for easily analyzing VLE (Vapor-Liquid Equilibrium) lab pressure data from lab experiments (specifically designed for CHEG345 at UD).
 I was looking around for a simple tool with all the functionality I needed to quickly analyze pressure signals and couldn't find it.
 So I made it!

 <img src="screenshot.png" alt="screenshot of the program" width="600"/>

 ## Features

-- **Load CSV Files**: Upload custom data files with time and signal columns
+- **Load CSV Files**: Upload custom data files with any columns
+- **Column Selection**: Choose which columns to use for X and Y axes with dropdowns (defaults to column 1 for X, column 2 for Y)
-- **Interactive Chart**: Visualize pressure/signal data with Chart.js
+- **Interactive Chart**: Visualize data with Chart.js
-- **Region Selection**: Drag on the chart to define equilibrium regions
+- **Region Selection**: Drag on the chart to define analysis regions
 - **Region Editing**:
   - Drag region edges to resize
   - Drag region middle to move
   - Remove individual regions
 - **Statistical Analysis**: Automatically calculates mean, standard deviation, and point count for each region
+- **Export Results**:
-- **Export Results**: Export region statistics as a sorted CSV file
+  - Export region statistics as a CSV file with save dialog
+  - Copy results directly to clipboard

 ## Usage

 1. Open `equilibrium_pressures.html` in a web browser
 2. Click **Load custom CSV** to select your data file
-3. The tool expects CSV format with at least 2 columns:
+3. The tool expects CSV format with at least 2 columns (any numeric data)
-   - **Column 1**: Time values (numeric, ISO datetime, or HH:MM:SS.microseconds format)
-   - **Column 2**: Signal/pressure values (numeric)
+4. Select **X axis** and **Y axis** columns from dropdowns (defaults to columns 1 & 2)
-4. Drag on the chart to create regions
+5. Drag on the chart to create regions
-5. Resize or move regions as needed (you can drag them! or remove them individually or all at once)
+6. Resize or move regions as needed
+7. Export results:
-6. Click **Export CSV** to download region statistics sorted by x_start
+   - Click **Export CSV** to download as file with save dialog
+   - Click **Copy to Clipboard** to copy CSV data directly

+## Column Support

+The tool automatically detects and lists all CSV columns.
+You can:
+- Use any columns for X and Y axes
+- Work with various time formats: numeric values, ISO datetime strings, or HH:MM:SS.microseconds
+- Toggle between columns without reloading the file

 ## Export Format